Tokyo Transportation Guide explains how to go to Tokyo central from airports, how to go to Tokyo from other cities, and how to transport within Tokyo.

 JR Yamanote Line is a circle line connecting major stations, such as Tokyo, Shinagawa, Shibuya, Shinjuku, Ikebukuro, and Ueno.

-JR Sobu Line runs cross the center of Tokyo.
+JR Sobu Line runs to cross the center of Tokyo.
 This line stops Tokyo, Shinjuku, Kinshicho, Funabashi, and Chiba.

 JR Keihintohoku Line runs north-to-south of Tokyo.
 This line connects Tokyo, Shinagawa, Ueno, Nippori as well as Urawa, Omiya, Kamata, and Yokohama.